phamdongchinh683/ticketing-system-api/README.md

 - The `.yarn` directory may not be committed to git
 - The Dockerfile handles this by only copying `.yarnrc.yml`
 - Ensure `.yarnrc.yml` exists in the project root

+**Error: `docker: not found`**

+- Docker is not installed or not in PATH on the Jenkins agent
+- Install Docker on the Jenkins agent or use an agent with Docker pre-installed
+- Ensure Docker socket is accessible if using Docker-in-Docker

 ## 🧪 Development